ssube/VoodooShader/README.markdown

 common behavior is described here.

 Voodoo will automatically hook into the game on launch, if it is properly installed.
 The Voodoo runtime will create a comprehensive log file in the game directory.
-In the future, VSF will use a XML-based settings file to specify per-game configuration.
-The config file will be contained in the game directory, while external resources will be in the Voodoo directory.
+Voodoo uses an XML configuration file, contained in the game directory, and may use other resources in the game directory or Voodoo root directory.

 Debug builds will perform significant logging, potentially slowing the game down but providing much information.
 Voodoo debug modules may be used in addition to traditional video API debuggers; they